krisppurg/dimscord/README.md

 # Connect to Discord and run the bot.
 waitFor discord.startSession()
 ```
-Please make sure that when you are running your discord bot you would need to define `-d:ssl` example: `nim c -r -d:ssl main.nim`, you can use `-d:dimscordDebug`, if you want to debug.
+Please ensure that when you are running your Discord bot you define `-d:ssl` example: `nim c -r -d:ssl main.nim`, you can use `-d:dimscordDebug`, if you want to debug.

 ## Contributing
 * If you are interested in contributing to Dimscord, I'd recommend reading the CONTRIBUTING.md file.